phcompeau/biological_modeling_course/_pages/coronavirus/structure_intro.md

 Now that we have a pretty good understanding of protein structure, we need to explain why the 3D structure is so important.

 -->

+## Good section on similar proteins from different sequences

+We can compare our algorithm for structure prediction against known 3-D structures (SARS1 before the SARS2 3-D structure was known experimentally, and both viruses afterward).
+Researchers would do this to see how good our algorithm is at reproducing a known structure as a proof of concept for the approach when we don’t have funds for X-ray crystallography but want a reliable representation of a newly sequenced protein’s structure.

 [Next lesson](ab_initio){: .btn .btn--primary .btn--large}